Our top five job interview tips

 2) Dress to impress

 No one ever got rejected for looking too smart.
-Unless you’re applying for the hipster-est of hipster agencies, it’s worth making sure you look your best.
+And even if it's a virtual interview, you should still make sure you look the part.
 It shows you're taking the process seriously, and that you have high standards.

 3) Be clear about why you want the job

 It's highly likely you’ll be asked why you want this particular job and it’s important to have your answer ready.
 Research it, if you're not sure.
 Find out why this company stands out, and why you might like to work for them.
 Look closely at the company culture and values and see if they match your own.
 Be enthusiastic; it counts for a lot.

 And remember, if it's a flexible or part-time job, don't make that your reason.
 The fact that a job fits with your life won't make you stand out from the pack.